theatre club

 I have an ongoing relationship with Cambridge Junction, who have supported Theatre Club since 2023, enabling some extraordinary conversations, from a group of teenagers responding to a show featuring people aged 60+ to a multi-ethnic group dissecting an evening inspired by Sardinian carnival.
 It’s a wonderful community so if you’re in the area, do join us!

 I also host Theatre Clubs ad-hoc around London (with an often remarkable lack of support from theatres themselves).
-Because not everyone lives in the bottom of the country, there are always a couple of Theatre Clubs each season watching digital work and then chatting online as well.
+And because not everyone lives in the bottom of the country, there are always a couple of Theatre Clubs each season watching digital work and then chatting online as well.

 When are the next dates?